fgtrzah/pluckpalette/CONTRIBUTING.rst

-.. todo:: THIS IS SUPPOSED TO BE AN EXAMPLE.
-MODIFY IT ACCORDING TO YOUR NEEDS!

    The document assumes you are using a source repository service that promotes a contribution model similar to `GitHub's fork and pull request workflow`_.